-- - Thread of excited teenagers (or often also waxes) which clearly has been afterparty where they have played the most famous album of the artist they are in concert.
+- - Thread of excited teenagers (or feel too adult) who clearly has been on the afterparty where they have played the most famous album of the artist they are in concert.

-Even before the concert sing along on the biggest hit and hollering and shouting loud enough to drown premises stereo.
+Even before the concert sing along on the biggest hit, and hollering and shouting loud enough to drown out the premises stereo.

 - - The slightly sleazy guy who has decided to check up on her nice lady from vorspiel, often combining several of the above.
-Full acute treatment of the most famous hit, attempts at obscuring, loud explanation of the lyrics during guitar solos, and ... yes, most have not seen the point.
+Full oblique treatment of the most famous hit, attempts at obscuring, loud explanations of texts during guitar solos, and ... yes, most people have probably seen the point.

 If you are near any of these people, do your utmost to trade places ...

-Mary Gauthier said it looked fine when she played at the Garage, and the full ladies on the table in front of the stage going on HIGH for them to hear each other.
+Mary Gauthier said it looked fine when she played at the Garage, and the full ladies on the table before going on stage LOUD that they might hear each other.

-Ms. Gauthier leaned out over the edge of the stage and yelled at the most loud lady:
+Ms. Gauthier leaned out over the edge of the stage and yelled to the most loud lady:

 "HEY LADY!!
 Why do not you try two SHUT UP!! "

-The applause would never end, and it was quiet from the edge the rest of the concert.
+The applause seemed endless, and it was quiet from the edge the rest of the concert.

 Do you feel hit by any of this?

-Imagine if so about once the next time you go on a relatively acoustic concert ... choose either a local Death Metal band.
+Imagine in that case one more time next time you go on a relatively acoustic concert ... choose either a local Death Metal band.

-Your behavior has proved that the matter is not in concert for the texts their part ... and you manage to block a Death Metal band then you are probably in the right place at the right time anyway.
+Your behavior has proven that the matter is not in concert for the texts their part ... and you manage to block a Death Metal band then you're probably in the right place at the right time anyway.